 Launched in October 2018, Alpha has been a physical supplier in Trieste and neighbouring ports of Koper, and Monfalcone.

 Having been incorporated in 1985, Alpha has recently been enjoying some of its best ever years, reporting sales in 2018 of 3.7 million mt.
-Like many players the coronavirus pandemic slowed Alpha’s sales, slipping in 2020 to under 3 million mt, but in 2021 the total crept up to 3.5 million mt, and 2022 saw further progress with a total of about 3.5 million mt.
+Like many players the COVID-19 pandemic slowed Alpha’s sales, slipping in 2020 to under 3 million mt, but in 2021 and 2022 the total crept up to 3.5 million mt.
+In 2023 as the shipping markets cooled that figure returned to around 3 million mt.

 Other Players of Note